 The ue(v) signalling was inherited from RExt syntax.
 There is no obvious benefit replacing it with fixed length code.The issues mentioned under 2 are not critical, as there will be no problem in block-level decoding, since a TS flag would never appear (unless it would an illegal bitstream).

-The aspect of moving the signalling from PPS to SPS needs to be further discussed (see notes under JVET-P0486) – revisit on that
+The aspect of moving the signalling from PPS to SPS needs further study anyway (see notes under JVET-P0486)